-REPP works to mobilise private sector development activity – and investment – in small to medium-sized projects (typically up to 25MW), and is supported with £148m funding from the UK’s International Climate Finance through the Department for Business, Energy and Industrial Strategy (BEIS).
+REPP works to mobilise private sector development activity – and investment – in small to medium-sized projects (typically up to 25MW), and is supported with funding from the UK’s International Climate Finance through the Foreign Commonwealth and Development Office (FCDO).

 The original concept for the programme was developed by UN Environment and the European Investment Bank in response to the UN’s Sustainable Energy for All initiative.

-It is managed by Camco Clean Energy, a leader in renewable energy finance, which provides developers with access to various financing products, services and experience.
+It is managed by Camco, a leader in renewable energy finance, which provides developers with access to various financing products, services and experience.

 To date, REPP has committed £51.6m in co-financing for the development of 42 contracted projects covering a wide range of technologies, from solar homes systems to grid-connected solar farms and run-of-river hydropower plants.

-REPP has a mandate to achieve the following targets by 2023:
+REPP has a mandate to achieve the following targets:

-Provide first-time access to clean energy to 960,000 people
+Provide first-time access to clean energy to 1.7 million people

 Avoid 22 million tonnes of greenhouse gas emissions

-Increase electricity generating capacity in sub-Saharan Africa by 123MW
+Increase electricity generating capacity in Sub-Saharan Africa by 138MW